ReadShortly/ReadShortly/README.md

 - 🔒 **No text, user data, or summaries are stored** on any server.
 - 📡 Summarization requests are sent directly to Gemini's API.
-- 🔐 Your API key and settings are stored **locally in your browser**.
+- 🔐 All data is cached in your browser using **Chrome's local storage**.
-- 🧭 No analytics, cookies, or tracking scripts are used.
+- 🧭 We do not collect analytics, cookies, or any usage statistics.

-> **Your data never leaves your browser except to Gemini API.**
+> **Your data stays on your browser – nothing is sent to our site.**

 ---